|

 to Nineveh.
 He was jealous that God would turn His attention away from Israel

 and show concern for another people.
-And so Jonah ran from God, in
+So Jonah ran from God, in

 angerand with feelings of suicide.
 The suicidal feelings, if put into